-According to research firm Gartner, digitization is “the process of changing from analog to digital format.”
+According to Gartner, digitization is “the process of changing from analog to digital format.”
 This process creates digitized data “without any different-in-kind changes to the process itself,” which can then be used for business purposes.

 That’s where digitalization comes in, which happens when “digital technologies [are used] to change a business model and provide new revenue and value-producing opportunities.”

-The rest of this article will dive into examples of how digitalization can improve your business processes, whether you’re in charge of overseeing the supply chain, selling your brand, or marketing products.
+The rest of this article will dive into examples of how digitalization can improve your business processes.
+Whether you’re in charge of overseeing the supply chain, selling your brand, or marketing products.

 If your company deals with physical goods, you’ll know that the supply chain is the heart of your business.

 According to the same report by PwC, companies with “highly digitized supply chains and operations” can expect efficiency gains of 4.1%, as well as a 2.9% increase in revenue annually.

 In another study by PwC, a third of respondents also say their companies have started to digitalize their supply chains, with another 72% expecting to have done so five years from now.

 As a supply chain manager, the transparency gained through digitalization will let you detect anomalies occurring anywhere in the chain.
 Anomalies that might affect supply and demand and allow you to come up with solutions right away.

 As a result, there are fewer risks involved at the supply chain level.
 Additionally, consumers would receive the right products faster.